profcorey/mentorships/README.md

 # mentorships
 Resources for cloud mentorships

-This repository is hosting resources for student mentorships.
+This repository is for hosting resources for student mentorships.

 OpenStack